 There is no better way to see Bavaria than driving the Romantic Road.
 This picturesque route takes you through the forests, mountains, and small storybook towns of Germany.
 While it can be driven in one day, we suggest you take your time so that you can fully experience everything.
-4 days on the Romantic Road in Germany will give you enough time to see all the major sites while exploring everything it has to offer.
+A 4 day tour of the Romantic Road, Germany, will give you enough time to see all the major sites while exploring everything it has to offer.

 If you will be driving in many different European countries, you may want to get an International Driving Permit (IDP).
 This is a Driver’s License that is valid for over 150 Countries.